 The picture, taken out of context, could be mistaken for a staged demise.
 It was as if someone had planted her body at the scene.
 But the truth was more grotesque than Evelyn’s strangely calm face in death.
 The photo has now become infamous, since it was taken on May 1, 1947.
 And true to the suicide contagion phenomena, five other suicides took place throughout the following week from the same observation deck she jumped from.

 Her body looked intact in the photo because of the car acting as a mold to keep her together.
-In a blunt force trauma incident like this, the person’s body organs are usually expunged at impact.
-Is it true that Evelyn McHale’s body fell apart when authorities moved it?
-So yes, unfortunately when the authorities moved her from the hood of the limousine her blood, body organs, and even hair went everywhere.
-Likely due to this reason and the fact that the cause of death was quite obvious, there was no autopsy.
+She most likely went unconscious at impact, then died shortly after her brain stem ruptured.
+When blunt force trauma happens like this, the person’s body organs are usually expunged at impact.
+So, yes, Evelyn McHale’s body did unfortunately fall apart when she was moved.
+The hood of the limousine had her blood, body organs, and hair everywhere.
+Likely due to this reason and the fact that the cause of death was quite obvious, no autopsy was conducted.
 After her body had been identified by her sister, Helen Brenner, the remains of her body were cremated per her wishes.
 No grave exists.

 Did her body hurt on impact?
-That would depend on how long she was conscious when she hit landfall.
+That would depend on how long she was conscious when she made impact.

 In incidents like these, where the bio is on the car, the cleanup crew (us) takes care of the car.
 However, 1947 there were no true biohazard cleanup companies, and since the story was so sensational and left major structural damage to the body of the car, it was most likely destroyed.
 In a different scenario, when a suicide occurs inside of a car today, the car is usually declared a biohazard car, and we’re called to clean it.